Student Visa Information

 - Certified evidence of financial support.

-1. Read your SEVIS Form I-20
+Step 1: Read your enclosed SEVIS Form I-20

+Your SEVIS Form I-20 indicates that we have created a record for you in the Student Exchange Visitor Information System (SEVIS).
+Your assigned SEVIS ID number is in the upper right corner of page 1 of your SEVIS Form I-20.
+If any information on your SEVIS Form I-20 is incorrect, please contact Mary McCormack immediately.
+If all of the information is correct, complete item 11 on page 1—use BLUE INK.
 Note: The spelling of your name and your date of birth must be exactly the same as reflected in your passport.
 If your name and/or date of birth on SEVIS Form I-20 are not exactly the same as the information that appears in your passport, please request that we issue you a corrected Form I-20.
 Please send a photocopy of the passport so that we can make sure that all information is consistent.

-2. Make Sure Your Passport is Valid
+Step 2: Make Sure Your Passport is Valid

 In order to avoid possible problems applying for a visa or entering the U.S., it is recommended that your passport must be valid for at least 6 months beyond the date you intend to remain in the U.S.

 The U.S. Department of State (DOS) and U.S. Department of Homeland Security (DHS) require proof of payment of the SEVIS fee before issuing a visa or approving any benefits of status.
 This fee must be paid by new F-1 students with "initial attendance" I-20s who are beginning an academic program in the U.S. in F-1 status.
 We recommend that students pay the fee as soon as they receive the Form I-20 to allow sufficient time for DHS to update the fee payment in the student's electronic SEVIS record.
 Please refer to the Student and Exchange Visitor website: http://www.ice.gov/sevis/i901/index.htm